TahimBhuiya/Merge-Sort-CPP/README.md

 1. **Divide the Array**
    - Recursively split the array into two halves until each sub-array has one element.
 2. **Sort Each Half**
+   - Recursively sort both halves of the array.

 ## 🛠 How to Run